It is suggested to read Regulatory Sets: Setup before this article.

 Time Off setup; and

-Limitations defines the requirements and/or limitations of flight and rest activities for crew members with a number of available scenarios and conditions to be considered which might change those requirements.
+Limitations define the requirements and/or limitations of flight and rest activities for crew members with a number of available scenarios and conditions to be considered which might change those requirements.

 Select the type of flight/duty/rest activity to be considered for the requirement.